sjtrny/freelens/docs/ddtag-crc.md

 9, 19
 ```

-Concatenating their two-bit values produces the 24-bit message.
+Their two-bit values form the 24-bit message.

 ### CRC input

-The checksum covers every cell outside the center row and column.
-Unlike the
+The CRC covers every cell outside the centre row and centre column.
+This includes the
-payload, this includes the four palette corners:
+four palette corners.
+The centre cell and the CRC cells are not included.

+The cells are read by columns in this order:

 ```text
 0, 5, 15, 20,